Alexandra Pigg

-Alexandra Pigg (born Sandra McKibbin; 1962) is a British actor who first came to prominence as Petra Taylor in the TV soap opera Brookside.
+Alexandra Pigg (born Sandra McKibbin; 1962) is a British actress who first came to prominence as Petra Taylor in the TV soap opera Brookside.
 Her best-known film appearances are as Elaine in Letter to Brezhnev (1985), for which she was nominated for a BAFTA award, and as Bridget Baines in A Chorus of Disapproval (1988).

 Early life

 Pigg was born as Sandra McKibbin but later changed her name to Alexandra Pigg for her acting career.
 She is from the Knotty Ash area of Liverpool.
 Pigg attended the Holly Lodge Girls' Grammar School in Liverpool.
 To finance and gain a union card to enable her acting career, Pigg became a nightclub dancer.
-She would dance alongside her pet snake, named Emma.
+She would dance with her pet snake, named Emma.

 Career

 In 1982, she portrayed Petra Taylor, with her husband Gavin played by Danny Webb, in the series Brookside.

 Following her role in the 1985 film Letter to Brezhnev, she starred in the BBC film Smart Money (1986), A Chorus of Disapproval (1988) with Anthony Hopkins and Jeremy Irons, Strapless (1989) with Bridget Fonda, Chicago Joe and the Showgirl (1990) with Kiefer Sutherland and Emily Lloyd, Bullseye!
 (1990) starring Michael Caine and Roger Moore, and Immortal Beloved (1994) with Gary Oldman.

 She was originally cast in the role of Kochanski in the pilot episode of Red Dwarf but was unavailable for new recording dates following an electricians' strike, so the part then went to Clare Grogan.